'Vichy, la mémoire empoisonnée' by Michaël Prazan

 Thursday 17 November 2016 at 7:30 PM

 France, documentary, 90 minutes, Talweg, 2016.
-With the support of France Télévisions and the Foundation for the Memory of the Shoah
+With the support of France Télévisions and the Fondation pour la Mémoire de la Shoah

 © Talweg

 Vichy, its collaborationist system and its crimes have long been pushed towards the dustbin of collective memory.
-Until the historic speech of Jacques Chirac in 1995, political power has long paid for itself with words to keep away the "parenthesis" of the regime embodied by Marshal Pétain.
-Civil society has waged a long struggle – of more than half a century and which has divided France – against silence, denial and falsification.
+Until the historic speech of Jacques Chirac in 1995, political power has long paid for itself with words to keep at bay the "parenthesis" of the regime embodied by Marshal Pétain.
+Civil society has waged a long struggle – spanning more than half a century and which has divided France – against silence, denial and falsification.

-In the presence of the director, Tal Bruttmann, historian, and Anna Senik, member of the Vel’d'Hiv 42 committee.
+In the presence of the director, Tal Bruttmann, historian, and Anna Senik, member of the committee Vel’d'Hiv 42.

 Rates: 5€/3€